xsjcTony/unocss-preset-animations/docs/src/guide/index.md

 :::

 ::: warning
-This preset is based on is based on `@unocss/preset-wind` or `@unocss/preset-uno`, please make sure they are included in the `presets`, otherwise it won't work as expected.
+This preset is based on `@unocss/preset-wind` or `@unocss/preset-uno`, please make sure they are included in the `presets`, otherwise it won't work as expected.
 :::